 Satisfactory Academic Progress

-1. Cumulative Grade Point Average - a cumulative 3.0 GPA is required.
-Students with less than a 2.7 GPA are not eligible for federal aid.
+1. Cumulative Grade Point Average - a cumulative 3.0 is

 Cumulative # of Earned Hours

 Students must maintain a minimum PACE of 50%.

 3. The maximum time frame for meeting degree requirements.

 Student must complete their degree within 150% of the published length of the program.
 All graduate credits attempted at Clarkson are applied to the maximum time frame.
 There is no appeal of the maximum time frame standard.

 Attempted Credits for PACE and the Maximum Time Frame include: